andrelandgraf/react-oauth2-skeleton/README.md

 ### Deployment

 Use the AWS command-line-interface to deploy the react web app.
+If you want to quickly host your application, you can do so on a AWS S3 bucket.
+Make sure you have a AWS developer account and create your access keys via the AWS console.
+There are plenty of nice guides out there on how to create a S3 bucket for static web hosting!
+Just set up your own bucket and also create yoruself secret & access keys for CLI access and follow this quick guideline:

 - First install awscli via: `brew install awscli`
 - Run `aws configure` and configure the access keys (use eu-west-1 as your region).
 - Run `npm run deploy` to push the repository to the AWS S3 bucket.
-- Check out the app under: http://serverless-foodoo-react-app.s3-website-eu-west-1.amazonaws.com
+- Check out the app under: http://your-app-name.s3-website-eu-west-1.amazonaws.com

 ### `npm run build` fails to minify